junxit/us-congress-bills-112/metadata.md

 - 2011-07-20 — Senate amendment submitted
 - 2011-07-20 — Senate insists on its amendment, asks for a conference, appoints conferees Johnson SD; Inouye; Landrieu; Murray; Reed; Nelson NE; Pryor; Tester; Leahy; Kirk; Hutchison; McConnell; Murkowski; Blunt; Hoeven; Coats; Cochran.
 - 2011-07-20 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2011-07-21 — Message on Senate action sent to the House.